 From 1977 to 1986, Gerry was engaged in private practice in Washington, D.C., primarily handling complex civil litigation.
 He returned to St. Louis in 1986.
 Gerry is listed in Best Lawyers in America, Missouri and Kansas Super Lawyers, and Who’s Who in American Law.

 Gerry has been active in a wide variety of community activities.
-Among his current positions are: Vice Chair, Jewish Federation of St. Louis; Immediate Past President, St. Louis Jewish Community Relations Council; Vice Chair and Task Force Co-Chair, Jewish Council for Public Affairs; Board Member, Legislative/Political Committee Chair and PAC Treasurer, Planned Parenthood of the St. Louis Region and Southwest Missouri; and Treasurer, Good Government for Missouri PAC.
-Gerry’s past positions include: Chair, University City Civil Service Board; Chair, Missouri Commission on Human Rights; Chair, Missouri State Parks Advisory Board; Chair, Missouri Deferred Compensation Commission; Board Member, Missouri Coalition for the Environment; Member, University City TIF Commission; Member, University City Industrial Development Authority; and District of Columbia Advisory Neighborhood Commissioner.
+His positions have included: Board Chair, Jewish Federation of St. Louis; Board Member, Legislative/Political Committee Chair and PAC Treasurer, Planned Parenthood of the St. Louis Region and Southwest Missouri; and Treasurer, Good Government for Missouri PAC.
+Other past positions include: Vice Chair, Jewish Federation of St. Louis; President, St. Louis Jewish Community Relations Council; Vice Chair and Task Force Co-Chair, Jewish Council for Public Affairs; Chair, University City Civil Service Board; Chair, Missouri Commission on Human Rights; Chair, Missouri State Parks Advisory Board; Chair, Missouri Deferred Compensation Commission; Board Member, Missouri Coalition for the Environment; Chair, University City TIF Commission; Member, University City Industrial Development Authority; and District of Columbia Advisory Neighborhood Commissioner.
 Gerry is a graduate of Leadership St. Louis.
 He is married to former Missouri State Representative Susan Carlson.

 - City of Ladue v.
 Gilleo, 512 U.S. 43 (1994).
 Briefed, argued and won First Amendment action in U.S. Supreme Court, which struck down municipal sign ordinance.